Florida Head-On Collision Attorneys

 Evidence of a driver’s illegal or unsafe behavior at the time of an accident can serve as additional support when pursuing a claim for damages.
 Additionally, if the driver who caused your head-on collision was drunk at the time of the crash, you might be entitled to an award of punitive damages against the driver.
 The Florida personal injury attorneys at Meldon Law can help you assess what damages you’re entitled to receive after a head-on crash.

 Unsafe passing practices are a major cause of head-on crashes

 While a head-on collision can happen on any road, they are most common on rural two-lane roads.
 In fact, the National Highway Traffic Safety Administration estimates that 75% of all head-on collisions occur on undivided two-lane highways.
 Without the cement divider that exists to protect lanes of opposing traffic, cars are more likely to veer into opposing lanes either accidentally or intentionally.

 Safety experts believe that many of the head-on crashes that occur on two-lane roads are due to unsafe passing practices.
 When drivers attempting to pass enter the opposing lane of traffic without first ensuring that they are in a passing zone and that oncoming traffic is a sufficiently safe distance away, they put both the lives of their passengers and those in the opposing car at risk of fatal injuries.

 What are the steps to take to ensure safe passing on two-lane roads?

-The Help You Need After Serious Florida Car Accidents
+The Help You Need From a Florida Head-on Collisions Attorney

 Head-on collisions can devastate Florida families, leaving them with staggering medical bills, lost earnings from time off work, and painful lingering injuries.
 Don’t battle the insurance companies without help.
 Choose effective and compassionate personal injury attorneys to battle for you.
 Contact the Florida head-on collision attorneys at Meldon Law for a free consultation.